22nd August 2019

 We will close for one afternoon a month for staff training.
 Please check with the Practice or on the Patient News page for dates.

 Any information we hold about you will be kept in the strictest confidence.
 However, there may be times when we need to share information about you with others, for example, a consultant to whom you have been referred.
 We have a leaflet explaining more fully how we will use information held about you.
 If you would like one, please ask at reception.

 You are entitled to see any information we hold for you.
 If you do need access to your records, please contact the Office Manager, and she will discuss your requirements.
 There will be a charge in some cases, as access often requires staff time and copying costs, depending upon what’s needed.
-If you would like to view information from your medical record on-line, you will first need to be given access via “Patient Access” (please see “How do I?”).
-Once you have arranged this, please contact the surgery and we will make arrangements for you to have access to view basic information that has been entered in your record, as well as test results.
+If you would like to view information from your medical record online, you will first need to be given access via “Patient Access” (please see “How do I?”).
+Once you have arranged this, please contact the surgery and we will make arrangements for you to have access to view basic information that has been entered on your record, as well as test results.